ho-nl/magento2-ReachDigital_TestFramework/README.md

 ### 1. Disable memory cleanup scripts

+Speed improvement; ~10-20s

-By disabling the following classes we go from the major speed improvement:
+By disabling the following classes we get the biggest speed improvement.

 ```php
 <?php